Vehicle blind spot: Forward visibility

+The front left side A-pillar (not shown in the illustration) also causes blind spot issues when a car approaches a pedestrian crossing while a pedestrian is crossing the street left to right.

 Types of A-pillar design

 Most passenger cars have a diagonal pillar in the side view.
 The angle between the horizon and A-pillar is approximately 40 degrees with a straight pillar that is not too thick.
 This gives the car a strong, aerodynamic body with an adequately sized front door.